Selling a House With a Lien In San Francisco Bay Area

 If these tax liens remain unpaid, the government may seize the property to cover the homeowner’s outstanding taxes.

-IRS Lien in SF Bay Area
+IRS Lien in San Francisco Bay Area

 Homeowner’s Association (HOA) Lien